-We want to thank all the Major League teams who helped keep the Spirit of '45 alive this year.
+We want to thank all the Major League teams who have been keeping the Spirit of '45 alive each year since 2010.

 Professional baseball played an essential role during World War II.
 Many players left their bats and gloves behind to serve on the battlefield, including Cleveland Indians pitching sensation Bob Feller.
 New teams, including Women’s and African American teams, were created to keep baseball in play and to give the weary home front workers a place to go to ease their minds during those very stressful wartime years.
 Baseball was also a popular pastime for the troops throughout the war years.